KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

-KeyboardKit doesn't force your keyboard to use a specific look or behavior.
-You can customize the look of the native keyboard freely or use a completely different design.
+KeyboardKit is flexible and doesn't force your keyboard to look or behave in a certain way.
+You can go with a standard system keyboard, tweak the standard design a little (or a lot) or use completely custom views or designs.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo app for inspiration.